uzzal71/realtime-laravel/README.md

 ## 33. Creating and Broadcasting an Event Using a Private Channel

 ## 34. Showing the Private Events Only to the Receiver and Sender

+# Section 9: Adding, Configuring and Using Your Own WebSockets Server

+## 35. Creating a New Laravel Project for The WebSockets Server

+## 36. Adding Laravel WebSockets to The Project

+## 37. Configuring an Application in the Laravel WebSockets Server

+## 38. Using Your Own WebSockets Server from your Laravel Project

+## 39. Checking the Laravel WebSockets Statistics